rocket-pool/RPIPs/RPIPs/RPIP-53.md

 Realistically, most node operators won't end up using this feature.
 It's only really helpful for node operators that don't supply their own RPL when creating a minipool.
 If you don't fall into this camp, rest assured that *this proposal will have no impact on you*.

 Unfortunately, node operators that *do* use this new feature can **no longer trigger rewards claims** from the Merkle rewards system.
-More specifically they can distribute minipool rewards from the Beacon Chain, but can't claim the rewards produced every 28 days via from the Merkle rewards system.
+More specifically they can distribute minipool rewards from the Beacon Chain, but can't claim the rewards produced every 28 days via the Merkle rewards system.
 That's not a problem for RPL rewards, since the RPL withdrawal address gets those anyway, but the issue is this includes Smoothing Pool ETH rewards as well.
-Neither the node not the address that would get the Smoothing Pool ETH (the primary withdrawal address) can actually trigger a claim; *only* the RPL withdrawal address will be able to do it.
+Neither the node nor the address that would get the Smoothing Pool ETH (the primary withdrawal address) can actually trigger a claim; *only* the RPL withdrawal address will be able to do it.

-This can't be fixed for nodes that opt into the RPL withdrawal address set if they also use their node as their primary withdrawal address because of technical reasons.
+This can't be fixed for nodes that opt into setting an RPL withdrawal address if they also use their node as their primary withdrawal address because of technical reasons described in the [Rationale](#rationale) section of the RPIP.
 However, it *can* be fixed for nodes that opt into it and use an address *other* than their node as the primary withdrawal address.
 I anticipate that most nodes opting into the RPL withdrawal address feature will fall into this camp.

 This RPIP proposes to achieve this by generalizing the rewards tree, changing *nodes* to *claimers*.
 The tree will now specify the amount of RPL and Smoothing Pool ETH available to individual claimers, where:
 - If a node does not have an RPL withdrawal address set, **or** if it has one but its primary withdrawal address is the same as the node address, their node address is the claimer address (same as today).